 UMB Guidelines for Breastfeeding Mothers

 The University of Maryland, Baltimore provides lactation rooms for all women affiliated with the University, as well as visitors, to support them in their return to work or school.
 Each room offers a clean, secure, and user-friendly environment for women who need to express breast milk during their time on campus.

 Follow the steps listed below:

 - Request access: Schedule an appointment to meet with Lactation Liaison/Administrative Liaison to request access to the lactation room.
-Lactation room use is on a first come, first serve basis; however, if you find that you have conflicts with rooms being occupied when you need to use them, please contact the Lactation Liaison.
+Lactation room use is on a first-come, first-served basis; however, if you find that you have conflicts with rooms being occupied when you need to use them, please contact the Lactation Liaison.

 - Obtain breast pump attachments: If the lactation room is equipped with a breastfeeding pump, you will need to bring your own kit.
 Personal use kits that are compatible with a multiple-user double breast pump will need to be provided by the user.
 Do not leave your personal pump in the rooms.
 We are not responsible for securing personal items left in the rooms against theft or use by others.

-- Usage: Please sign in and out each time you utilize lactation room and turn off lights upon exiting.
+- Usage: Please sign in and out each time you use a lactation room and turn off lights upon exiting.

 Upon accessing the room, lock the door.
 Do not prop the door open at any time.